 The Company's policy is to maintain a strong capital base.
-The Company manages all elements of shareholder's equity as financial capital, and seeks to increase this figure as a stated business objective over the medium to long term.
+The Company manages all elements of shareholder's equity as financial capital and seeks to increase this figure as a stated business objective over the medium to long term.
 The Company is entirely equity financed with no external capital requirements imposed upon it.
-In order to preserve capital the Company maintains a balanced investment portfolio and appropriate levels of cash and cash equivalents in order to remain liquid and take advantage of market opportunities as they arise.
+In order to preserve capital the Company maintains a diversified investment portfolio and appropriate levels of cash and cash equivalents to maintain liquidity and take advantage of market opportunities as they arise.
 The Company's net asset value is monitored on an ongoing basis.